 Ok, it’s true.
 We’d be fibbing if we said we didn’t like to spruce up the place to impress our guests.
 But where do most Americans draw the line?
 How far do they go to make their home look presentable for company.

 While virtually all, nearly 95%, of respondents perform some type of cleaning before guests arrive, nearly half take it to the max and fully deep clean their home.
 Millennials can’t cope with the slowly deteriorating state of their hard-earned cleanliness during events.
 Our results show that 82% actively clean up after their guests while they’re still in the home!

 Other generations are not immune to this urge either, with 50% of all respondents reporting the same.
 Additionally, 55% of boomers admitted to actively sliding a coaster under a guest’s beverage.

 And then, there are some who take cleaning to an entirely different level.
 For them, it’s not enough to have a clean home.
 They have to be in a clean space, wherever they are.
 A whopping 50% have started cleaning somebody else’s home as a guest, and 26% prefer cleaning up after guests to actually entertaining them.
 Now that’s dedication!

 In the end, we learned that cleanliness habits are as personal as the homes we live in.
 Some inhabitants are fine with the filth while others have brazen cleaning habits that even spill over into other people’s homes.

 Whoever you are and however you clean (or don’t), we are waiting to welcome you to your new home at The Waycroft which you can personalize however you like!
+Located in the perfect spot to host family and friends in your recently cleaned home.
 Beauty is, after all, in the eye of the beholder.